 Amélie: “I like to look for things no one else catches.
 I hate the way drivers never look at the road in old movies.”

 It’s the details of Paris that make it such an alluring destination.
 Jeunet’s film provides a visual masterpiece with a focus on the musing of eccentric Amélie and her Montmartre neighborhood.
-A single waitress, Amélie spend her time attempting to help Parisians fix their lives.
+A single waitress, Amélie spends her time attempting to help Parisians fix their lives.
 In the process, she realizes that it’s her own life that needs to be altered.
 Travelers will see a lot of their own quirkiness in Amélie’s character.
 They’ll also appreciate her father’s longing to travel along with her attempts to motivate him to follow through on the dream using a garden gnome.

 3. The Dreamers (2003)